Plastic Injection molding process

 After the cooling process is done, the mold tool opens.
 Then the cooled hard plastic comes out of the molding machine.
 The ejected plastic will go for checking.
 And then, after the successful verification, the plastic product goes for the packaging.
 In the same way, the defect products get separated from the other.
 At this stage, the injection molding process is over.

-Because of this six continuous process, the injection molding optimized the difficulty of manufacturing.
+Because of this six continuous process, the injection molding process optimized the difficulty of manufacturing.

 Different Types of injection moulding